liaujianjie/crdt/README.md

 - Full test coverage:

-  - Equality check operation adheres to the semantics of equality described in the data structure defintion.
+  - State equivalence - `a` and `b` have equivalent abstract states if all query operation return the same value.

   - Update operations adheres to the semantics described in its definition.
 This should be asserted on the return values of the query operations.